 Annika returns to the mountains, setting her latest golf course design at the base of some of the world’s best skiing, the Red Mountain Resort in Rossland, British Columbia, Canada.

-To be named The Golf Club at Red Mountain, the 18-hole, 7,071-yard par 71 will break ground in the spring of 2009.
+The Golf Club at Red Mountain, the 18-hole, 7,071-yard par 71 will broke ground in the spring of 2009.
 Red marks Annika’s fourth course design worldwide and her first from scratch in North America.
-She will team up with Thomas McBroom, Canada’s premier golf course architect, on the design.
+She teamed up with Thomas McBroom, Canada’s premier golf course architect, on the design.

-Red will be defined by a distinct 18-hole adventure – a concept consistent with the game’s early courses such as St. Andrews and Ballybunion.
-Among the many eco-friendly design features: the holes all fit naturally into the topography so that very little earth moving will be required, thereby minimizing environmental disruption and creating a course that feels and looks distinctly natural.
+Red is defined by a distinct 18-hole adventure – a concept consistent with the game’s early courses such as St. Andrews and Ballybunion.
+Among the many eco-friendly design features: the holes all fit naturally into the topography so that very little earth moving was required, thereby minimizing environmental disruption and creating a course that feels and looks distinctly natural.

 The sitting of the clubhouse was carefully selected on a high bench overlooking the 18th green in the foreground and the Red Mountain ski resort in the background.
 The view in a single glance provides a vivid snapshot of the whole resort.
 The heart of course’s routing – specifically holes seven through 18 – features holes seven through 13 winding their way up the narrow valley in a northerly direction, then turning south again at hole 13, ascending the summit peak at hole 17 and finishing with a flourish at the spectacular downhill 18th returning back to the clubhouse.
 Holes one through six are laid out on the east-facing slope descending down the hill toward Highway 3.
 Its signature hole is No. 8, where a stream – one of four creeks or streams at Red – parallels the entire hole from tee to green, bringing natural water into play on both the first and second shot.